 If nothing else works, a factory reset clears corrupted firmware settings that can cause complete unresponsiveness.

 To reset: hold the Reset button on the back of the router for 10 seconds until the LEDs blink.
 Use a pin or paperclip to press the recessed button.
+I'd only recommend this after you've tried all the other fixes.

 Frequently Asked Questions